 If you require assistance for taking lecture note taking, please arrange this through the relevant University services.

-For each seminar you should prepare the readings mentioned in 'Texts/Documents/Arguments/Sources’ and ‘Seminar Readings’ for each seminar.
+For each seminar (EXCEPT week 1) you should prepare the readings mentioned in 'Texts/Documents/Arguments/Sources’ and ‘Seminar Readings’ for each seminar.
 For each seminar there is a list of questions to guide your reading and note-taking.
 Your seminar tutor may also assign additional or alternative readings from the ‘Further Reading’ lists, if you wish so.
-The ‘Essay Gobbets’ are suggestions for the two assessed essays.
-You can certainly ‘design’ your own gobbets as long as you have the approval of your seminar tutor.

 Core Textbook for Module

 There are many textbooks on historiography.
 We think that Lloyd Kramer and Sarah Maza, eds., A Companion to Western Historical Thought (Malden, MA: Wiley-Blackwell, 2002) is most useful for our purposes.
 The library has an electronic copy and several hard copies.